-Upon arrival, you’ll be greeted by four tremendous drawings of the animated films that are represented.
-In addition to Cars, there’s Little Mermaid, Finding Nemo, and The Lion King.
+When you arrive at Disney’s Art of Animation, you’ll see four tremendous drawings of the animated films represented at the resort.
+They are Cars, The Little Mermaid, Finding Nemo, and The Lion King.

-When you enter the Cars hotel portion of the resort, you’ll be greeted by a large billboard welcoming you to Radiator Springs, it’s a happy place.
+When you enter the Cars Hotel portion of the resort, you’re greeted by a giant billboard welcoming you to Radiator Springs.
+It’s a happy place.

-Sheriff sits at the entrance to town, I mean, at the entrance of the Disney World Cars hotel.
+Sheriff sits at the entrance to town, I mean, at the entrance of the Cars section of the resort.

-All of the cars are placed where children can walk up as close as they like.
+All the cars are placed where children can walk up as close as they like.

-The sidewalk that runs through this section of the resort is designed to look like a paved road.
-Mile marker signs along the way have fun expressions related to the movie.
+A sidewalk designed to look like a paved road runs through this entire section of the resort.
+Mile marker signs along the way offer fun expressions related to the movie.

 The landscaping adds a nice touch to the look and feel of the area.